AnyLog-co/documentation/anylog commands.md

 wait 5 for !nodes_reply.len >= 5
 ```
 In the example above, all the operator nodes are messages for their status (note: replies are organized in a dictionary).
-The wait command pauses the request for 5 seconds or until at least 5 nodes reply - whichever comes first.
+The wait command thread pauses for 5 seconds or until at least 5 nodes reply - whichever comes first.

 Note: if the wait condition is for partial execution (i.e., 10 nodes are messaged but condition is satisfied when 7
-replies are received, use the greater than condition as race condition may miss the exact match).
+replies are received), use the greater than condition as race condition may miss the exact match.